 The Old Mission Peninsula isn’t just about wine.
 It is also home to USA Today’s 4th best brewery in America.
 So, naturally, we had to venture there.

 Along the Lake Michigan shore sits the Jolly Pumpkin Restaurant, Brewery and Distillery.
 Entering the cottage-style setting adorned with numbered ceramic mugs, barrel chandeliers and rustic wooden beams we were overwhelmed with the mouth-watering smells of grilled bison burgers, freshly fried fish and other familiar pub-style dishes.
 Greeted with a basket of delicious yellow curry-dusted kettle chips and aioli, we had a seat near the bar and sampled some of Jolly Pumpkin Artisan Ales’ famous oak-aged sour beer.
-Citrus Commander, an ale brewed with grapefruit, orange peel, chestnuts and Texas dried fruit, had a great depth of character and was among our favourites tasted.
+Citrus Commander, an ale brewed with grapefruit, orange peel, chestnuts and Texas dried fruit, had a great depth of character and was among our favorites tasted.

 After the Jolly Pumpkin, we looked to end our adventure on a sweet note so we headed along the picturesque Peninsula Drive to Buchan’s Blueberry Hill, a 5th generation you-pick blueberry, apple and peach farm that creates some of the most delicious hand-made ice cream in the area.
 Upon recommendation from a friend, I sampled the apple pie ice cream, a Buchan family creation that incorporates whole apple pies into the frozen treat.

 Click here for more weekend getaway ideas and itineraries.